xieyuheng/inner/papers/publish/type-system-as-homomorphism-between-monoids.md

 Some key points of our demonstration:

-- Negation of linear logic should NOT be interpreted as "implying false", but be interpreted as type of _linear assignment_ (thus constructive).
+- Negation of linear logic should NOT be interpreted as "implying false", but be interpreted as a type of _linear assignment_ (thus constructive).

 - Linear logic additive connectives can be interpreted without concurrency.